 Fortunately, you can get the Fixer Upper look without spending lots of money, too.
-Below, check out our favorite home decor projects that you can use to give your home some Joanna Gaines style.
+Ahead, check out our favorite home decor projects that you can use to give your home some Joanna Gaines style.

 1. DIY some open shelving